 There are different rules for anybody who works part-time or on zero-hour contracts.
 And if you have TOIL arrangements, things can get even more complicated.

-3. Problems with the approval process creating a negative employee experience
+3. Problems with the approval process create a negative employee experience

 What sort of process do people have to go through if they want to book time off in your company?
 Your process might look a little something like this: